rootisgod/rootisgod/content/posts/2024/2024-06-29-Running-Kubevirt-and-Windows-VMs.md

 <a data-fancybox="gallery" href="/assets/images/2024/Kubevirt-and-Windows/ran-site.png"><img src="/assets/images/2024/Kubevirt-and-Windows/ran-site.png"></a>
 {{< /rawhtml >}}

 The Kubevirt YAML files need to know where this web server is, and the LAN IP so it can find the image to download from inside the KIND cluster.
-Amend the ```kubevirt_win2022_dv.yml``` file to your own machines IP (or the machine hosting the site) like below, and create these files with the names referenced.
+Amend the ```kubevirt_win2022_dv.yml``` file to your machine IP (or the machine hosting the site) like below, and create these files with the names referenced.

 kubevirt_win2022_dv.yml
 ```yml